 A Chapter 7 Trustee filed an Objection to Agustin J. Jaramillo and Lillian V. Jaramillo’s Claim of Exemption.
 They requested the Court disallow their claimed exemption in their residence and to limit the remainder of their claimed exemptions in other real property.
 Mr. Jaramillo used the real property as a “residence” allowed him to claim it as an exemption.
 Because the federal exemption amounts are insufficient to exempt the equity in all the real property, the U.S. Bankruptcy Court of New Mexico sustained the Trustee’s Objection to Exemption.

-The Court noted exemption laws are construed “liberally” in favor of exemption.
+The Court noted exemption laws are construed “liberally” in favor of the exemption.
 According to Fed.
 R. Bankr.
-P. 4003, the Chapter 7 Trustee had burden of proving the claimed exemptions were improper.
-Debtors have the option of choosing federal bankruptcy exemptions or exemptions under other federal state, or local law.
-States that prohibit debtors from choosing the federal bankruptcy exemption are “opt out” states.
+P. 4003, the Chapter 7 Trustee had the burden of proving the claimed exemptions were improper.
+Debtors have the option of choosing federal bankruptcy exemptions or exemptions under another federal state, or local law.
+States that prohibit debtors from choosing the federal bankruptcy exemption are “opt-out” states.

 Courts are split on whether “residence used in an exemption in real property for 11 U.S.C.A. § 522 is for the debtor’s principal residence or whether the property “need only be used as a residence.”
 The Court chose not to limit the residence to a primary residence.
 It stated Congress intended to “encompass a broader category than principal residences.”
 It held 11 U.S.C.A. § 522 “is not limited to a ‘principal residence,’ and a debtor can have more than one ‘residence.’”